facebookarchive/fixed-data-table/docs/TableAPI.md

 ### `onRowMouseEnter`

-Callback that is called when the mouse eneters a row.
+Callback that is called when the mouse enters a row.

 type: `func`